yuexiu94/alibabacloud-terraform-scaffold/ci-templates/direct-iacservice/github/README.md

 Select or create a parameter set, click [Next].

+> **Secret Parameters**: Parameter sets support defining secret parameters (e.g., passwords, API Tokens, access keys).
+Secret parameter values are automatically encrypted via Alibaba Cloud KMS and displayed as masked values in the UI, logs, and API responses.
+The secret attribute cannot be revoked once set.
+When referencing secret parameters in a Stack, the corresponding component variable must declare `sensitive: true`.

 **Step 4: Confirm Creation**

 After checking the configuration information is correct, click [Create].